Damir-Kanymkulov/Spark_practice/README.md

 2. Generate a geohash by latitude and longitude using a geohash library like geohash-java.
 Your geohash should be four characters long and placed in an extra column.
 Steps:
-- pyspark.sql.SparkSession, pyspark.sql.functions for udf, pyspark.sql.types for StringType, and pygeohash libraries were imported.
+- pyspark.sql.SparkSession, pyspark.sql.functions for udf and col, pyspark.sql.types for StringType, os, and pygeohash libraries were imported.
 - Spark session was initialized using pyspark.sql.SparkSession library.
 - A function to compute geohash was defined.
 It is called compute_geohash().
 This function takes latitude and longitude as input and returns a four-character geohash using pygeohash.encode() function.
 - The compute_geohash() function was registered as a UDF function for Spark DataFrame operations.